Buying or Selling your Freehold

-Depending on your circumstances we can provide one of our two main services:
+Depending on your circumstances we can provide one of our two services:

 You can call us today to discuss which of our services would be best suited for you.
 Alternatively if you have any questions, you can fill out our contact form on the right, or chat instantly with us during business hours using the chat facility in the bottom right-hand corner of the screen.

-When it comes to collective enfranchisement cases, there must always be a short case-by-case initial discussion.
-We are usually able to give advice after asking a short number of questions about the property’s location, value and length of the leases.
+When it comes to collective enfranchisement cases we are usually able to give advice after asking a number of questions involving the location of the property, an idea of the value of the flats within the property, and the length of the various leases.

-Where the leases are below 80 years it is important to establish how many leaseholders are going to be participants in the collective enfranchisement.
+Where all or some of the leases are below 80 years remaining it is important to establish how many leaseholders are going to participate in the collective enfranchisement.
 This information is not always certain, especially in the early stages, but it will have an impact on the premium payable by each participant.
 As such, we have devised a template system so that we can calculate our opinion of the likely share of the premium payable per flat regardless of our knowledge of the participating flats, as we undertake the valuation for each flat as a participant and as a non-participant.

-In this way, our reports are flexible and useful no matter what combination of leaseholders participate in the freehold purchase.
+In this way, our reports are flexible and useful regardless of the combination of leaseholders participating in the freehold purchase.

 We understand that the ‘legalese’ and industry-specific terminology can be confusing.

 We understand that the ‘legalese’ and industry-specific terminology can be confusing.
 If this section of our site leaves you wanting more information, please contact us today or click on the instant chat widget at the bottom of this page! – and one of our customer service advisors will be happy to answer any questions you may have.